 The Group is predominantly exposed to US dollar (USD), Canadian dollar (CAD) and Euro (EUR) foreign exchange risk.
-A sensitivity analysis has been performed, assessing outstanding foreign currency denominated monetary items and adjusting their translation at the year-end for a 2% (31 December 2022: 2%) change in foreign currency rates.
+A sensitivity analysis has been performed, assessing outstanding foreign currency denominated monetary items and adjusting their translation at the year-end for a 2% (31 December 2023: 2%) change in foreign currency rates.
 This analysis has identified that the impact on profit and loss in the current and prior financial period would not be a material impact to the Company and the Group.

+Impact on profit or loss

+Impact on profit or loss

+2024 2023

+\$ \$

+AUD strengthens by 2% (31 December 2023: 2%)

+CAD (52,986) 2,918

+only USD 2,187 1,258

+EUR 12,662 431

+0 AUD weakens by 2% (31 December 2023: 2%)

+(1) CAD 52,986 (1,258)

+S USD (2,187) (2,917)

+US EUR (12,662) (431)
-Commodity price risk

-Commodity price risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market commodity prices for crude oil and natural gas.

-The objective of the Group's commodity price risk management is to ensure its financial viability despite potential periods of unfavourable prices.
-Sensitivity analyses are conducted to evaluate the potential impact of unfavourable prices on the Group's future financial position.
-The results of these evaluations are used to determine the most appropriate risk mitigation tool to be used.
+personal Commodity price risk Commodity price risk is the risk that the fair value of future cash flows of because of changes in market commodity prices for crude oil and natural gas.
+The objective of the Group's commodity price risk management is to ensure i periods of unfavourable prices.
+Sensitivity analyses are conducted to evaluate prices on the Group's future financial position.
+The results of these evaluati appropriate risk mitigation tool to be used. ts financial viabili the potential imp ty despite potentia act of unfavourabl

 Commodity price sensitivity analysis